mattearly/dmpower/README.md

 - This tool is best suited for Dungeon Masters, however the character creator could be helpful for anyone.
 - This toolkit does not teach the game or say many specifics about what each ability, magic item, or spell does, as that is just not the intention.
 These details can be found on the plethora of reference data sites and apps related to D&D 5e, as well as in the official books.
+- I tend to update this based on what 'I' need and based on requests.
+If there is something you would like to see added, feel free to let me know.

 # Foundation / Why this program?